Note: As a subsidiary of

 - Identify, describe, select, use and maintain portable power tools for BCATS projects.

 - Describe health and safety legislation and procedures and apply safe working practices in a BCATS environment.

 - Receive instructions, and communicate information related to BCATS projects.

 - Describe the roles of different trades involved in the construction industry.

 Introduction to Construction Planning (14 Credits)

-Students will learn construction planning, mathematical processes, timber and other construction materials.
+Learners will learn construction planning, mathematical processes, timber and other construction materials.
 After completing this construction planning course, you will be able to:

 - Apply mathematical processes to BCATS projects.